User Guide How to get the most out of LiquidFiles

 When you will visit one of your own FileLink pages, will see the following page.

-- The FileLink expiration date.
+- You can see/update the FileLink expiration date.

 - Clicking the copy FileLink to clipboard button will copy the URL to the FileLink to the clipboard.